You’ve heard the news – mortgage rates hit yet another record low this week, the 12th of 2020, and don’t appear to be going up anytime soon.

 Lastly, you could wait things out and/or float your mortgage rate if you’ve already applied.
 You don’t have to accept today’s rates if you’re not entirely happy with them.

-Sure, most folks expect mortgage rates to move even higher in the near term, but as I’ve said a few times in the past, major rate movements are often met with pullbacks.
+Sure, most folks expect mortgage rates to move higher in the near term, but as I’ve said a few times in the past, we’re often surprised with even lower rates.

 Typically when new highs are being tested, there are periods of relief along the way.
+And vice versa.
 They may not last very long, but it is possible to experience dips and opportunities.

 Of course, this can be a risky game to play.
 But if we’re talking about a refinance, which is entirely optional, you can bide your time and only strike when the timing is right.